giovannipozzobon/rp2350pc_job/modules/modes/documents/modes.md

 The second is the vertical resolution.
 This can be anything from 16 to 480 in steps of 16 ; the scanlines are adjusted to fit on the screen, and the display is vertically centred.
 So a 320x192 display would be 384 display lines (2 scan lines per line) with 48 blank lines above and below.

 The third is the buffering.
 After initialisation the address and size of the frame buffer is provided, along with the mode.
-The module works out how many buffers you have on this mode.
-These can be selected as follows.
+The module works out how many buffers you have on this mode.  relatively short.

-1) The user manually selects which buffer is to be displayed.
-2) On sync command, the buffers 'swap'.
-There is a buffer that is currently being drawn to, and one being displayed, when the buffers swap the new buffer being drawn to is either (a) cleared to a solid colour (b) the current display buffer is copied to it (c) another buffer is copied to it (d) a user routine is run to do ... whatever you want to it.
-This latter is in an interrupt so needs to be relatively short.

-There is an accessible structure which exposes certain constants.
+There is an accessible structure "vi" which exposes certain constants.
 Some of these are private, and are declared with an underscore prefix and should not be used.
+This is document in modes_module.h

+The API is very simple

+- VMDInitialise() initialises everything.
+- VMDSetMemory() specifies the location and size of VRAM
+- VMDSetMode() specifies the mode.

 ## Mode Word